wwang-nmdp/ViTA/README.md

 # ViTA
-Targeted genome editing has enormous potential for treating monogenic disorders, especially for those that affect the hematopoietic system.
+Targeted genome editing has enormous potentia for treating monogenic disorders, especially for those that affect the hematopoietic system.
 Reducing the immunogenicity of gene-editing components such as CRISPR-Cas9 is critical for ensuring safe treatment.

 Gene corrections may also result in novel epitopes of human leukocyte antigen (HLA).

-Here, we present an application, ViTA, that predicts immunogenicity of HLA-epitopes.
+ViTA, **V**ar**i**ants **To** **A**ntigen, is a java application that predicts immunogenicity of HLA-epitopes.
+ -It supports common input formats
+  -Single-variant chromosome coordinates
-It supports common input formats, including single-variant chromosome coordinates or variant call format (VCF).
+  -Variant call format (VCF).

-## Introduction
+## Background
 CRISPR/Cas9 and other gene-editing technologies have exciting therapeutic potential.
 Clinical applications include curing monogenetic disorders or humanizing animal organs for xenotransplantation[1].
 Considerable effort and progress has been made to reduce the immunogenicity of microbial-derived core editing components and delivery vectors[2].

-However, relatively little attention is given to the possibility that somatic gene edits may lead to immunoreactive antigens introduced ex-post facto (Figure).
+However, relatively little attention is given to the possibility that somatic gene edits may lead to immunoreactive antigens introduced ex-post facto (Figure: ViTA Algorithmic Flow Chart).

 The effects could be counterproductive if immunocompetent patients reject the therapy or life threatening in cases where human leukocyte antigen (HLA)-bound peptides elicit an alloreactive-like response[3].

 Here, we present a strategy paired with an efficient application, variant-to-antigen (ViTA), to simulate gene-edited peptide presentation.
-ViTA may aid strategies for the development of safe and effective gene therapies.

 ## Algorithmic Flow Chart

 ![AlgorithmicFlowChart](https://github.com/wwang-nmdp/ViTA/blob/master/doc/image/vitaflow.png)